jhitch2024/vivli-2024-inequality/README.md

 This GitHub respository contains the data files and R script necessary to replicate the distributional copula analysis of the relationships between country-level income and antibiotic consumption and Meropenem resistance in Klebsiella pneumoniae bloodstream isolates, for the Vivli 2024 student data challenge submission.

 There are four data files
-1. "2024_05_28 atlas_antibiotics.csv" is the raw ATLAS surveillance data.
+1. "2024_05_28 atlas_antibiotics.7z" is a compressed version of the raw ATLAS surveillance data.
 2. "Venatorx surveillance data_2024_06_06.xlsx" is the raw GEARS surveillance data
 3. "incomedata.RDATA" is the country-level GNI per capita data (World Bank)
 4. "gram.did.RDATA" is the antibiotic consumption data (GRAM)